javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 */!*
 ```

-A Function Declaration is visible only inside the code block where it resides.
+A Function Declaration is only visible inside the code block in which it resides.

 We can call it from within the block, but not from outside: